onlyuser/NatLang/README.md

 NatLang is a parser framework for natural language processing.
 It uses WordNet and a Yacc grammar to generate all possible interpretations of a sentence.

+It works as follows:
+1. The user inputs a sentence.
+2. WordNet identifies one or more POS identities for each word in the sentence.
+3. All POS configurations of the sentence are evaluated using the Yacc-generated parser.
+4. A parse tree is constructed for each successful parse.

 For example:

 The sentence "eats shoots and leaves" has four interpretations depending on the POS of "shoots" and "leaves".